samsalisbury/blog-source/source/_posts/2013-10-18-migrating-to-macbook-review.md

 The first thing I noticed was that the hardware was incredibly precisely manufactured.
 I know this is gross repetition, but it's true, and it's striking&thinsp;&mdash;&thinsp;even my ridiculously expensive [Dell 'Precision' workstation](http://www.dell.com/us/business/p/precision-m6500/pd) was shipped with a misaligned, slightly twisted lid.
 The lid on this beast shut with a pleasing thud, perfectly aligned.

+> It's pretty amazing how little space this powerful beast takes up.

 It's also thin, really really thin.
 This is basically a desktop replacement, it's probably the most powerful computer I'd ever used, and also, somehow, the thinnest and lightest.
-(Sure, it's no MacBook Air, but for the power in there, it's pretty amazing how little space this thing takes up.)
+Sure, it's no MacBook Air, but for the power in there, it's pretty amazing how little space this powerful beast takes up.

 ### <a id="trackpad"></a> <i class="icon-hand-up"></i> The Trackpad